Ninja-Squad/ninja-squad.github.com/_posts/2018-04-04-what-is-new-angular-6.md

     }

-Be warned that it is probably not very reliable, so my advice would be: don't use it in production right now.
+Be warned that it is probably not very reliable, so don't use it in production right now.
 It will probably not even work right now.
-The v6 version was released in time for NGConf, not really when all the features were ready...
 But it will become the default in a near future, so you can give it a spin to see if that works for your app, and what you gain.